dexgs/user_sites/README.md

 be the query string from the request.

 ### Auto-Indexed Directories
-If a directory is accessed and it contains neither an ``index.html`` file or an ``index_executable`` file, a directory index will automatically be generated and served.
+If a directory is accessed and it contains neither an ``index.html`` file nor an ``index_executable`` file, a directory index will automatically be generated and served.
 The generated page can be customized by including the following files in the directory: